Author

 schedule

-The other day I saw a man who had the telling scar of a knee replacement, and what made it unusual is that I noticed his knee was stiff and not very workable, so he had learned to swing it in a walking motion instead of walking with a normal gait.
+The other day, I saw a man who had the telling scar of a knee replacement, and what made it unusual was that I noticed his knee was stiff and not very workable, so he had learned to swing it in a walking motion instead of walking with a normal gait.

 I am no expert on knee surgery, but I do have two new knees.
 It has been a couple of years since my surgery, and I will joyfully and freely admit it has been life-changing to be able to walk without pain.

 Like many of you, I grew up playing sports.
-Back then we didn’t know to buy new tennis shoes so often (and for different sports).
+Back then, we didn’t know to buy new tennis shoes so often (and for different sports).
 One pair usually held us for the year, so if the heel was worn down, we compensated so we would never miss a game.
 And then life and extra pounds of not playing ball every day after school begin to take their toll.
-Then joining the gym and wanting to relive the glory days also take their toll, and then one day you’re having a hard time walking in the morning and late at night when your body gets tired and your knees hurt.
+Then, joining the gym and wanting to relive the glory days also take their toll, and then one day, you have a hard time walking in the morning and late at night when your body gets tired and your knees hurt.
 So off to the doctor you go, and lo and behold, after a few trial procedures of shots and gels and other options, you understand that if you want to maintain an active lifestyle and get back to being your old self, you will need new knees.

-The surgery is not bad (at least it wasn’t for me).
+The surgery was not bad (at least it wasn’t for me).
 It’s the getting up a few hours after surgery to stand and move just a bit to make sure the body is functioning well that is a shock to the system.
-Then the blessing of a shower three days later is almost as good as a tropical vacation.
+Then, the blessing of a shower three days later is almost as good as a tropical vacation.

 Once you pass “joint camp” and they teach you the proper exercises for full movement, you get to go home.
 Then the personal choice is made to either work the knee as best you can while lying in bed or holding on to the counter to do your exercises or sit in the Lazy-Boy and watch TV with an occasional walker-shuffle to the bathroom and then back to the safety of the chair.

-And if you wimp out on the patience, the perseverance and the practice (or any one of the three requirements), the healing will take longer, and the end result could be compromised.
+If you wimp out on patience, perseverance, and practice (or any one of the three requirements), the healing will take longer, and the result could be compromised.

 Okay, so I know you didn’t sign up to read “Deb’s New Knee Adventure,” but watching the gentleman struggle really hit home to me.
-Of course I am not sure why his knee is not working great–he probably doesn’t even know–but I know this: there is no shortcut regaining the power of the knee to function properly without patience, perseverance and practice.
-And that visual of the stiff knee man and the daily reminder of my two gifts of new knees made me stop and think about what it takes in life to successfully push past the pain and hurt that so many people feel darkens their life.
+Of course, I am not sure why his knee is not working great–he probably doesn’t even know–but I know this: there is no shortcut to regaining the power of the knee to function properly without patience, perseverance, and practice.
+And that visual of the stiff knee man and the daily reminder of my two gifts of new knees made me stop and think about what it takes in life to successfully push past the pain and hurt that so many people feel darkens their lives.

 It was John Quincy Adams who said, “Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish.”